Skip to Content

 You can also avoid using vanilla extract and use any flavoring of your choice, such as orange or zest, cinnamon, nutmeg, etc.

-This recipe is more tricky, but an easy way to do it is by adding 2 tablespoons of dark cocoa powder to the churro dough and using melted Oreos filling as a dipping sauce.
+This original churros recipe is tricky, but an easy way to do it is by adding 2 tablespoons of dark cocoa powder to the churro dough and using melted Oreos filling as a dipping sauce.

 Besides that, if you don’t have enough oil or you are looking for a healthier alternative you can make baked churros, they are super easy and delicious!

-Just preheat your oven at 180°c or 350°F and cook them for 15 minutes or until golden brown.
+Just preheat your oven to 180°c or 350°F and cook them for 15 minutes or until golden brown.

 Tips on Serving Churros